MidniteSunrise/emacs/INSTALL.md

 #### Install using MELPA

 First, make sure to have enabled MELPA repository in your configuration.
-Then, you will find dracula in the regular package listing.
+Then, you will find minimal-mistakes in the regular package listing.

 ```
-M-x package-install <RET> dracula-theme
+M-x package-install <RET> minimal-mistakes-theme
 ```

 #### Install from Download